Unstuck Performance.

-For BIPOC youth and young adults athletes, artists, and high performers chasing clarity, confidence, and peak performance under pressure
+Mental performance training with Brainspotting for BIPOC athletes, artists, and high performers chasing clarity, confidence, and flow under pressure

 When Training Isn’t Enough